dlbewley/guifreelife-src/content/blog/OVN-Recon-Making-OpenShift-Networking-Connections.md

 **Networking is opaque and confusing.** 😵‍💫

 Networking Configuration is multilayered.
-Begining with the physical network interfaces cards which may be bound together into a logical bond, or they may also be sliced into VLAN subinterfaces.
+Beginning with the physical network interfaces cards which may be bound together into a logical bond, or they may also be sliced into VLAN subinterfaces.
 Those subinterfaces or their parents may be attached to OVS bridges or maybe Linux bridges.

 These bridges may be aliased through a bridge-mapping that can be referenced to attach directly to local networks or VLANs arriving over trunks.
 Users can even define their own networks which replace the pod network for their namespace.
 These networks may be advertised over BGP through VRFs.
 Soon a broadcast domain may span multiple clusters with EVPN.
 There are just a lot of solutions for problems you may not even have.